evkx/evkx.github.io/content/models/opel/astra/Astra_Sports_Tourer_Electric/_index.md

 ## User interface and control

 The Opel Astra Sports Tourer Electric has twin screens on a shared frame mounted with brackets on the dashboard.
 Behind the steering wheel is a [digital instrument cluster](../../../../technology/userinterface/screens/#digital-instruments), and on the right part, there is an [infotainment screen](../../../../technology/userinterface/screens/#infotainment-screen).

+Key screen details:

-The  screen behind the steering wheel on the left of the frame is 10.0 inches large.
-The touch screen at the right part of the shared frame is 10.0 inches large.
+- The  screen behind the steering wheel on the left of the frame is 10.0 inches large
+- The touch screen at the right part of the shared frame is 10.0 inches large

 A head-up display is a standard system that presents speed and other important driver information in front of the driver on the windshield.